sohel-ahmed-ansari/shinobi-sprint/README.md

 I created an initial setup with vite using typescript and tailwind css and then prompted cursor to create the game by giving very basic idea about the game.
 Then I kept improving it with a mix of hands on code and cursor prompts, finding assets online and generating some with AI.

 I wish I knew graphic designing so I could make characters exactly the way I want.
 But I did my best with what I had.

-## Live URL

-The game is deployed on github pages at https://sohel-ahmed-ansari.github.io/shinobi-sprint/

 ## 🎮 Game Description